Paul Hugh Cleverley

 Cleverley, Paul Hugh; Burnett, Simon

 Categories or tags that appear in faceted search interfaces which are representative of an information item, rarely convey unexpected or non-obvious associated concepts buried within search results.
 No prior research has been identified which assesses the usefulness of discriminative search term word co-occurrence to generate facets to act as catalysts to facilitate insightful and serendipitous encounters during exploratory search.
-In this study, fifty three scientists from two organizations interacted with semi-interactive stimuli, 74% expressing a large/moderate desire to use such techniques within their workplace.
+In this study, 53 scientists from two organisations interacted with semi-interactive stimuli, 74% expressing a large/moderate desire to use such techniques within their workplace.
 Preferences were shown for certain algorithms and colour coding.
 Insightful and serendipitous encounters were identified.
-These techniques appear to offer a significant improvement over existing approaches used within the study organizations, providing further evidence that insightful and serendipitous encounters can be facilitated in the search user interface.
-This research has implications for organizational learning, knowledge discovery and exploratory search interface design.
+These techniques appear to offer a significant improvement over existing approaches used within the study organisations, providing further evidence that insightful and serendipitous encounters can be facilitated in the search user interface.
+This research has implications for organisational learning, knowledge discovery and exploratory search interface design.

 |Journal Article Type||Article|